devichandana50/E-Commerce-Sales-Analytics-Dashboard-DirectQuery---Power-BI-/README.md

 Ensures real-time data analysis

 📈 Dashboard Pages
-1. Sales Overview
+1. Sales Overview:
 Revenue by Category
 Sales Trend Over Time
 Revenue by City
 KPI Summary
-2. Customer Analysis
+2. Customer Analysis:
 Total, New, and Repeat Customers
 Top Customers by Revenue
 Customer Distribution by Location

 🚀 Key Learnings

-Difference between Import Mode and DirectQuery Importance of star schema for performance
+Difference between Import Mode and DirectQuery.
+Importance of star schema for performance.
-DAX optimization for query efficiency
+DAX optimization for query efficiency.
-Time intelligence using a Date Table
+Time intelligence using a Date Table.
 Performance tuning in DirectQuery environments